meinert/jarjar-newsfeed/README.md

 1. Added heading to updates
 1. Added dialog with form and input validation for adding new update
 1. Setup of linting and formatting + applying it to the code
+1. Created generic sortOrderUtil that can sort by any property descending or ascending

 Welcome to this React project.
 Before you lies the bare basics to implement your own Jar Jar Newsfeed.
 Your app should: